smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Table Validation/readme.md

 | 4        | 643     | West     | Spokane    | $ 44,981.23  | 7542       | Bronze       |
 | 5        | 898     | East     | Toledo     | $ 53,432.78  | 9242       | Silver       |

-Looking at this data we can see several differences between the tables; some values are different, the tables have different records, and the tables have duplicate rows.
+Looking at this data, we can see several differences between the tables; some values are different, the tables have different records, and the tables have duplicate rows.
 The Full Outer Join script will account for these scenarios.

 ---------------------------------------------------
 ### Step 2: